achyudtv/recipe-analysis/index.md

 ---

 ### Imputation
 I didn't impute any values in our dataframe.
-This is due to the fact that different recipes have different values for its nutrition profile and its time needed, which we really can't have a good idea of what to replace a specific recipe's 'nan' values.
-So, insteadm, we just removed them from our dataframe.
+This is due to the fact that different recipes have different values for its nutrition profile and its time needed, which is why we can't really get a good idea of what to replace for a specific recipe's 'nan' value.
+So, instead, we just removed them from our dataframe.

 ---